grame-cncm/faustdoc/src/tutorials/julia.md

 ### Displaying signals

- The DSP program outputs can be displayed with the following commands:
+ Julia offers a lot of packages to display signals, for example with the following commands ([coded here](https://github.com/sletz/Faust.jl/blob/main/src/Faust.jl)) to display the ouputs buffers:

 ```julia
  # Define a block of DSP code